RedPitaya/Documentation/quickStart/connect/connect.rst

 Wireless Network Connection
 ===========================

-This type of connection will enable wireless connection to the Red Pitaya board via your local WiFi network.
-To connect your Red Pitaya board to the same WiFi network to which you have connected your PC/Laptop, you first need to use a LAN connection.
-Access your Red Pitaya board via a web browser and start the Network Manager application.
+To establish a WiFi interface with your Red Pitaya, first, establish a :ref:`direct ethernet connection  <dir_cab_connect>`_ Open the Red Pitaya main webpage and start the Network Manager application.
-Through this application, all network settings of the Red Pitaya board are manageable.
+The Network Manager provides access to all network settings of the Red Pitaya board.
-Simply select the desired WiFi network, input the password, and select Connect.
+Select the desired WiFi network, input the password, click "Connect", and wait for Red Pitaya to configure the settings.
-Once you have arranged a WiFi network, you don't need the LAN connection anymore, and after the restart of the Red Pitaya board, it will connect to the preset WiFi network automatically.
+Disconnect the ethernet cable from the board and restart it.
+Red Pitaya should automatically connect to the WiFi.

 .. note::